tensorflow/mlir-hlo/stablehlo/docs/vhlo.md

 frameworks (producers) only need to target StableHLO ops, and compiler backends (consumers) only need to support the latest version, which is the StableHLO op set.
-Conversions to and from VHLO are taken care of with machinery maintainted in the StableHLO repo.
+Conversions to and from VHLO are taken care of with machinery maintained in the StableHLO repo.

 ## MLIR Bytecode Format Versions

 In order to maintain forward compatibility, StableHLO versions have an associated MLIR Bytecode Format version.
-Additionally, the latest version of StableHLO will use the lateset version of the MLIR Bytecode Format.
+Additionally, the latest version of StableHLO will use the latest version of the MLIR Bytecode Format.
 When the MLIR Bytecode Format version is incremented, the next release of StableHLO will increment the minor version and update [Version.cpp](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.cpp#:~:text=getBytecodeVersion) to use the latest MLIR Bytecode Format version.